ola-cupriak/predicting-the-formation-of-chromatin-loops-using-genomic-data/src/predicting_the_formation_of_chromatin_loops_using_genomic_data/pipelines/model_training/README.md

 # Pipeline model_training

-> *Note:* This is a `README.md` boilerplate generated using `Kedro 0.18.7`.

 ## Overview

 Pipeline used to train and evaluate machine learning models on human datasets.
+Pipeline can be run in 2 versions:
+- model_training_within_cells - models trained and evaluated on data from the same cell type,
+- model_training_across_cells - models trained on data from multiple cell types and evaluated on data from a new cell type unknown to the model.

 ## Configuration
-It is possible to change the pipeline parameters through the model_training.yml configuration file located in the conf/base/parameters directory.
-Available parameters:
+The pipeline parameters can be passed through configuration file: conf/base/parameters/model_training.yml

+The below lists describe the parameters that can be changed to obtain the desired results.
+Parameters that are not in the lists below should not be changed, as they ensure the correct operation of the pipeline.

 - run_name: name of experiment to be recorded in MLflow
 - random_state
 - data_fraction: fraction of data to be used for training and evaluation of models (the same percentage of positive and negative examples will be drawn); float in the range 0-1